ChaosDynamix/Arcadia/docs/04_storage/STR2c_raid1-with-lvm.md

 ---
 layout: default
-title: STR4 Raid
+title: STR2a RAID1 with LVM
 nav_exclude: true
-permalink: /storage/raid/
+permalink: /storage/scenarios/raid1-with-lvm/
 has_toc: false
 ---

-# Storage Raid
+# Storage scenario for RAID1 with LVM
 {: .no_toc}

 ## Table of contents